PHOTOGRAPHY BY ANDRu00c9 VIEIRA

-Port has intrigued me for as long as I could legally procure it—and perhaps, if I’m honest, even a bit longer.
-I remember sneaking that first sip from my parents’ unlocked liquor cabinet in the predawn hours of a rebellious youth.
+Port has intrigued me for as long as I could legally procure itu2014and perhaps, if Iu2019m honest, even a bit longer.
+I remember sneaking that first sip from my parentsu2019 unlocked liquor cabinet in the predawn hours of a rebellious youth.
 The bottle emitted a mysterious allure; opaque onyx, caked in a light layer of dust.
 I needed to know why it had been relegated to the back of the shelf.
 And that one oversize swig only deepened the intrigue.
 This was everything I adored about dark fruit: condensed, unabridged, and in liquid form.
 A love affair was born.

 The tryst extended into my university days, an odd obsession that threatened to alienate me from my more traditionally minded drinking buddies.
 When they were playing beer pong, I was in the corner, furtively swigging fortified wine out of a dark bottle, hoping to elude their judgment.
 Soon thereafter, I made the discovery that the drink pairs perfectly with cheap delivery pizza.
 I had a rough go convincing my roommates of the connection.

 Yet for all my longstanding devotion, a deeper understanding of port has escaped me.
 Beyond its basic categorization as a fortified wine and its Portuguese provenance, I know very little about it.